appkeep/laravel-appkeep/README.md

 ![GitHub Actions](https://github.com/appkeep/laravel-appkeep/actions/workflows/main.yml/badge.svg)
 [![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://supportukrainenow.org/)

 [App:keep](https://appkeep.co) is a monitoring solution.
 It's very easy to install and has a small footprint.
-The monitors run in a scheduled artisan command and sends the results to App:keep servers over a secure connection.
+The monitors run in a scheduled artisan command and submit the results to App:keep servers over a secure connection.

-App:keep has a UI that lets you monitor many Laravel applications from a single interface, receive Slack or email alerts, and more.
-In addition to the health checks, you can set up uptime, certificate and performance monitoring.
+Using App:keep's UI, you can monitor many Laravel applications from a single interface, receive Slack or email alerts, and more.
 It's still being actively developed.
 [Join our private beta.](https://appkeep.co)

 ## Documentation